Has your neighbour complained about your dog excessively barking? Both you and your neighbours deserve to live in a peaceful, comfortable environment.

-Being TerritorialWhen a person or a different animal moves into an area that the dog considers its territory, excessive barking is often triggered.
-As the "threat" gets closer and closer, the dog will be on high alert and bark in a more aggressive way. cute dog sitting in backyard, thinking about excessively barking for the neighbours
+Excessive barking is often triggered when a person or something else moves into an area that the dog considers its territory.
+As the "threat" gets closer and closer, the dog will be on high alert and bark in a more aggressive way.

-Attention SeekingLike people, some dogs just want attention.
-They bark when they want to communicate that they want to play, go outside or when they feel they deserve a snack.
+Some dogs just want attention.
+They'll bark when they want to play or feel like they deserve a belly rub or snack.

-In Western Australia, once a complaint is made to the council, the neighbour will have to complete evidence to prove the dog's barking.
-This includes your address, the dates and times the barking has occurred and the duration of the dogs barking.
+In Western Australia, once a complaint is made to the council, the neighbour will have to submit evidence to prove the dog's barking.
+You are to include your address, the dates and times the barking occurred, and the barking duration.

-Once this evidence is completed, an infringement or even legal action against the owner is issued.
+Once this evidence is complete and approved, an infringement or even legal action against the owner is issued.

 In the City of Kwinana in Western Australia, an infringement notice will cost you $200, and the fine given once prosecuted in court is $5000.

-South AustraliaFor example, in South Australia if a complaint is lodged with the council, the council will confirm it is valid.
-From there, it's encouraged for the owner and the neighbour to resolve their complaint informally, if that isn't possible then council will conduct a full investigation.
+In South Australia, if a complaint is lodged to the council, the council still has to confirm if it is valid.
+It is still encouraged for the owner and the neighbour to resolve their complaint informally.
+If that isn't possible, the council will conduct a full investigation.

-If they find the dog to be a nuisance, a Control Order is issued and the owner must comply in reducing their dog's noise.
-Should the owner fail, they can be taken to court and be prosecuted.
+If they find the dog to be a 'nuisance', a Control Order is issued, and the owner must comply with reducing their dog's barking.
+Should the owner fail, they can be taken to court and prosecuted.

-New South WalesIn New South Wales, if the dog owner does not comply with the first infringement notice, they will be issued a fine of $880.
+If the dog owner does not comply with the first infringement notice in New South Wales, they will be issued a fine of $880.
 For the second and each subsequent offence a fine of $1650 will be issued.